 "Halloween celebrations this year will not look like those in years past.
 Face coverings must be worn, social distancing should be practiced, large groups should be avoided.
-And stay home if you are sick," DeWine said during his Thursday coronavirus briefing.
+And stay home if you are sick," DeWine said during a coronavirus briefing on Sept.
+17.

 In the city of Toledo, plans were announced Thursday, Sept.
 24 to go forward with trick or treating on Oct.
 31 from 6-8 p.m.
 Residents are asked to observe COVID-19 guidelines established by local and state health departments.

 Toledo-Lucas County Health Department Recommendations